2018–19 UEFA Europa League: Qualifying rounds

-In the qualifying and play-off rounds, teams are divided into seeded and unseeded teams based on their 2018 UEFA club coefficients (for Main Path), or based on which round they qualified from (for Champions Path), and then drawn into two-legged home-and-away ties.
+In the qualifying and play-off rounds, teams were divided into seeded and unseeded teams based on their 2018 UEFA club coefficients (for Main Path), or based on which round they qualified from (for Champions Path), and then drawn into two-legged home-and-away ties.

 Preliminary round

 In the preliminary round, teams were divided into seeded and unseeded teams based on their 2018 UEFA club coefficients, and then drawn into two-legged home-and-away ties.
 Teams from the same association could not be drawn against each other.
 The draw for the preliminary round was held on 12 June 2018.
-The first legs were played on 26 and 28 June, and the second legs were played on 5 July 2018.

 First qualifying round

 The draw for the first qualifying round was held on 20 June 2018.
-The first legs were played on 10, 11 and 12 July, and the second legs were played on 17, 18 and 19 July 2018.

 Second qualifying round

-The second qualifying round is split into two separate sections: Champions Path (for league champions) and Main Path (for cup winners and league non-champions).
+The second qualifying round was split into two separate sections: Champions Path (for league champions) and Main Path (for cup winners and league non-champions).
 The draw for the second qualifying round (Champions Path) was held on 19 June, and the draw for the second qualifying round (Main Path) was held on 20 June 2018.
-The first legs were played on 26 July, and the second legs were played on 31 July, 1 and 2 August 2018.

 Third qualifying round

-The third qualifying round is split into two separate sections: Champions Path (for league champions) and Main Path (for cup winners and league non-champions).
+The third qualifying round was split into two separate sections: Champions Path (for league champions) and Main Path (for cup winners and league non-champions).
 The draw for the third qualifying round was held on 23 July 2018.
-The first legs were played on 7 and 9 August, and the second legs were played on 16 August 2018.

 Play-off round

-The play-off round is split into two separate sections: Champions Path (for league champions) and Main Path (for cup winners and league non-champions).
+The play-off round was split into two separate sections: Champions Path (for league champions) and Main Path (for cup winners and league non-champions).
 The draw for the play-off round was held on 6 August 2018.
-The first legs were played on 23 August, and the second legs were played on 30 August 2018.